Malumfashi

-Malumfashi (or Malum Fashi) is a local government in Katsina State, Nigeria.
-Its headquarters is located in the town of Malumfashi.
+Malumfashi (or Malum Fashi) is a town and local government in Katsina State, Nigeria.

 It has an area of 674 km^{2} and a population of 182,920 at the 2006 census.
 The current chairman of the local government is Alhaji Muktar Ammani and Justice Saddiq Abdullahi Mahuta is the Galadiman Katsina and District Head of Malumfashi.

 The postal code of the area is 822.

 The representative of the House of Representatives for the Malum Fashi/Kafur constituency is Hon.
 Muhammed Aminu Ibrahim.

 Climate

-A hot season lasts 1.9 months in Malumfashi, with average highs over 95°F, and a cool season lasts 2.7 months, with average lows below 86°F. All through the year, the average temperature changes.
+A hot season lasts 1.9 months in Malumfashi, with average highs over 35 C, and a cool season lasts 2.7 months, with average lows below 30 C. All through the year, the average temperature changes.